Ragheb2464/BCompose/README.md

     - Python 2.6.6
     - Mac OS (e.g., Mojave)
 ## How It Works
   - BCompose is to solve pre-decomposed MILP problems.
-This means that the user needs to export the master and subproblem(s) according the provided guidelines.
+This means that the user needs to export the master and subproblem(s) following the provided guidelines.
     - This gives the user a full flexibility in decomposing the problem and exploiting its special structures.
 ## Examples
   - Examples on how to export the pre-decomposed problems are available for the following problems: